Hey, Amasty blog readers!

 Modules with a hard dependency can’t function without the modules they depend on.
 Where modules with soft dependency can function independently.

-If your module uses code from another one, you should clearly declare the dependency.
+If your module uses code from another one, you should clearly inject the Magento 2 dependency.

 How to load dependencies?